nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Data is the heart of the machine earning and many of most exciting models don’t work without large data sets.
 Data is the oil for machine learning.
 Data is transformed into meaningful and usable information.
 Information that can be used for humans or information that can be used for autonomous systems to act upon.

 In normal architectures you make a clear separation when outlining your data architecture.
 Common view points for data domains are: business data, application data and technical data For any machine learning architecture and application data is of utmost importance.
 Not all data that you use to train your machine learning model needs can be originating from you own business processes.
-So sooner or later you will need to use data from other sources.
+So sooner or later you need to use data from other sources.
 E.g. photo collections, traffic data, weather data, financial data etc. Some good usable data sources are available as open data sources.
 For a open machine learning solution architecture it is recommended to strive to use open data.
 This since open data is most of the time already cleaned for privacy aspects.
 Of course you should take the quality of data in consideration when using external data sources.
 But when you use data retrieved from your own business processes the quality and validity should be taken into account too.

 Free and Open Machine learning needs to be feed with open data sources.
 Using open data sources has also the advantage that you can far more easily share data, reuse data, exchange machine learning models created and have a far easier task when on and off boarding new team members.
 Also cost of handling open data sources, since security and privacy regulations are lower are an aspect to take into consideration when choosing what data sources to use.

-For machine learning you will need ‘big data’.
+For machine learning you need ‘big data’.
 Big data is any kind of data source that has one the following properties:

 * Big data is data where the volume, velocity or variety of data is (too) great.So big is really a lot of data!
 * The ability to move that data at a high Velocity of speed.